 Open Street Map is also a great source for street data, and other infrastructure layers.
 It provides great detailed global coverage, especially for outside the United States.
 It is edited and updated by users, though, so it may be worth validating against current imagery in a GIS program.
-You can download OSM data directly through the map interface, or from a host of other sources (including Geofabrik and Metro Extracts).
+You can download OSM data directly through the map interface, via the QGIS Openstreetmap tools, or from a host of other sources (including Geofabrik).

 GIS data is available at a range of administrative levels -- from local to state to national.

 The following is just a partial list of local government websites containing GIS data.

 The UC Berkeley Library periodically purchases a database of parcel data for counties throughout the United States.
 You can access the data (which comes in shapefile format) by contacting GIS & Maps Librarian Susan Powell at email@example.com.